Blocking ads removes funding from us!

 The Leica quad camera of the Huawei P50 Pro.
 (Image: TechnikNews)

 In conclusion, I can say that this is, in my opinion, the best main camera in a smartphone.
 The difference to a Mi 11 Ultra is not huge, but it is definitely there.
-I just wonder why Huawei installed a smaller sensor that is worse on paper.
-With the sensor of the P40 Pro more could certainly have been possible.
+I just wonder why Huawei installed a smaller and, on paper, worse sensor.
+With the sensor of the P40 Pro, even more could have been possible.

 Both the 40 megapixel monochrome and the 50 megapixel main camera work together for black and white recordings.
 So if you keep one of the two sensors covered with your finger, no more sensible photos are possible.
 The final image quality is characterized by very good sharpness and good dynamic range.
 To be fair, however, it must also be clearly stated that even smartphones without a dedicated monochrome camera deliver similarly good results.

-Selfies succeed with great sharpness, good color reproduction and an excellent dynamic range.
-Thanks to the wide field of view, group selfies aren't even possible Prostated problems.
+Selfies turn out great with great sharpness, good color reproduction and an excellent dynamic range.
+Thanks to the wide field of view, group selfies are no problem at all.

 Videos can be recorded in 4K with up to 60 FPS and look really good.
 However, the quality does not come close to the current iPhones.